Delays blight Congo's presidential vote as opposition cries foul

 Reuters could not independently confirm the allegations, and the national electoral commission (CENI) said in a tweet that in Inongo and several other cities, “voting operations are underway and everything is going well”.

+Ballot-counting was scheduled to start once polls closed.
+The elections were also for representatives for the national and provincial assemblies.

-Despite repeated delays to the contest, which was originally meant to take place in 2016, diplomats and poll observers have said authorities are ill-prepared, raising fears of a repeat of the violence that followed elections in 2006 and 2011.
+Despite repeated delays to the contest, which was originally meant to take place in 2016, diplomats and poll observers have said authorities were ill-prepared, raising fears of a repeat of the violence that followed elections in 2006 and 2011.

 Kabila’s agreement to stick to constitutional term limits should represent progress for the mineral-rich country.
 But he could continue to exercise influence from the sidelines and has not ruled out running again for president in 2023.

-Violent protests erupted this week after authorities announced that voting had been canceled in the Ebola-hit eastern cities of Beni and Butembo, their surrounding areas and the western city of Yumbi.

-Together, they account for more than 1.2 million out of the Central African country’s 40 million voters nationwide and are all considered opposition bastions.
+Violent protests erupted this week after authorities announced that voting had been canceled in the Ebola-hit eastern cities of Beni and Butembo, their surrounding areas and the western city of Yumbi, which account for more than 1.2 million out of 40 million Congolese voters.

 In Beni, dozens of voters lined up on Sunday morning to write their choices on sheets of paper, residents said.

-Voting was mostly peaceful across the country, but there were a few violent incidents.
 In the central city of Kananga, the head of a polling place was beaten up by voters who suspected him of trying to cheat when he moved a broken-down voting machine from the room, two local activists said.

-In eastern Congo’s Masisi territory, militia fighters were also reported around polling sites, pressuring people to vote for their preferred candidates, a Western diplomat said.
+In eastern Congo’s Masisi territory, militia fighters “supervised” polling places and pressured voters to choose their preferred candidates, said Cosmas Kangakolo, the Masisi territorial administrator.

 The most recent poll released by New York University’s Congo Research Group on Friday showed former Exxon Mobil manager and opposition lawmaker Martin Fayulu leading the race on 47 percent, buoyed by discontent with Kabila’s 18-year tenure.